1 Progenitor, Lapithes (or Lapithus)

 Amyclas, brother of Acrisius' wife Eurydice, was married to Diomede, daughter of Lapithes.
 [52]

-It is likely that Lapiths was the first to master the medical arts introduced from Egypt.
+In other words, Lapiths was the first to master the medical arts introduced from Egypt.

 Asclepius then further developed these techniques.
 [53]